 How Much Money Goes Towards Problem Gambling Treatment, Prevention, and Research?

-Official data published by the British gambling regulator reveals that licensed operators collectively contributed approximately £39.7 million from April 2021 to March 2022.
-The biggest inflow of donations occurred between January and March of 2022 when the approved organisation collected around £25.6 million in contributions.
-GambleAware raised the highest amount during these twelve months, with £34.7 million in donations or 87.3% of the overall contributions made.
+Official data published by the British gambling regulator reveal that licensed operators collectively contributed approximately £39.7 million from April 2021 to March 2022.
+The biggest inflow of donations occurred between January and March 2022, when the approved organisations collected around £25.6 million in contributions.
+GambleAware raised the highest amount during these twelve months, with £34.7 million in donations, or 87.3% of the overall contributions made.

 Problem Gambling Donations per Quarter